AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 1. Navigate to **Developer Options**.
 1. Enable **Stay Awake**.

-### 4. How to enable window mode for the Windows player?{#enable-player}
+### 4. How to enable window mode for the Windows Player?{#enable-player}

-There is no window mode in Windows player.
+There is no window mode in Windows Player.
 It is always full screen mode.

 ### 5. How to troubleshoot if an AEM Screens player continuously sends login requests?